-This franchise embarked upon a competitive career being named Dallas Texans just like the worst club in American football history.
+This franchise embarked upon a competitive career named Dallas Texans, just like the worst club in American football history.
 However, in time, its founder, businessman Lamar Hunt moved the players to another place.
-This milestone event happened on May 22, 1963 courtesy of Roe Bartle.
+This milestone event happened on May 22, 1963, courtesy of Roe Bartle.

 He was a mayor of Kansas City and had been persuading Lamar to do it for a while.
-Bartle promised to triple the franchise’s season ticket sales and expand the seating capacity of Municipal Stadium to accommodate the team.
+Bartle promised to triple the franchise’s season ticket sales and expand the Municipal Stadium seating capacity to accommodate the team.
 He suggested it because he wanted to get a member club of the NFL and enhance his prestige.

 The founder and first owner of Kansas City Chiefs is a businessman Lamar Hunt.
 He owned the franchise until he died (from 1960 to 2006).
 Upon Hunt’s death, his son Clark was named the chairman of the Kansas City Chiefs.

-The first logo of the team relates to the period when it was named Dallas Texans.
+The first logo of the team related to the period when it was named Dallas Texans.
 After the relocation and change of the name, the logo was redesigned twice.
-The last design worked out, it was new and minimalistic.
-It used all official colors of the club: white, black and coral red.
+The last design worked out; it was new and minimalistic.
+It used all official colors of the club: white, black, and coral red.
 Lamar Hunt himself was a developer of the logo.
 He sketched it on a napkin on a flight from Dallas to Kansas City.

 1960 – 1962

 The logo of that time featured a football toting gunslinger set over the state of Texas in red.
-The gunslinger is wearing cowboy boots, waistcoat, hat and sweater with the red word “Texans” on it.
+The gunslinger is wearing cowboy boots, waistcoat, hat, and sweater with the red word “Texans.”
 He’s carrying a football and a gun.
 He has a cartridge belt and gun holster.
-There’s a lone star on his bootlegs and the cowboy is smiling.
+There’s a lone star on his bootlegs, and the cowboy is smiling.

 1963 – 1971